cal-itp/data-infra/docs/analytics_tools/python_libraries.md

 See [data-analyses/example_reports](https://github.com/cal-itp/data-analyses/tree/main/example_report) for examples on how to use `shared_utils` for general functions, charts, and maps.

 (calitp)=
-## calitp
+## calitp-data-analysis
-`calitp` is an internal library of utility functions used to access our warehouse data.
+`calitp-data-analysis` is an internal library of utility functions used to access our warehouse data for analysis purposes.

 ### import tbls